abdulsaleh/asyncio-for-ai/src/rate-limiters.md

 ### Going Further

 * Try implementing other rate limiting algorithms like [token bucket](https://en.wikipedia.org/wiki/Token_bucket).
 This will require keeping track of "tokens" and replenishing them in every iteration at a fixed rate.
 * Implement a sliding window rate limiter that avoids busy-waiting and respects request order.
 The rate limiter should **not** use `while` loops or `asyncio.sleep()`.
-When the limit is reached, create a Future with `loop.create_future()` and add it to a waiters queue, then await it.
-When a request is sent, use `loop.call_later(interval, callback)` to schedule a callback that will wake up the next waiter from the queue.
+When the limit is reached, create a future with `loop.create_future()` and add it to a waiters queue, then await it.
+When a request is sent, use `loop.call_later(interval, callback)` to schedule a callback that will wake up the next waiter from the futures queue.
 Effectively, every allowed requests reserves a slot that expires in `interval` seconds and unblocks the next waiter in line.

 ```admonish success title=""
 **Now take some time to attempt the challenge before looking at the solution!**